-One goal for the residential portion of the project is to maintain an indoor air quality level within the residences and common areas that are healthy and safe.
+- Developer shall construct and maintain an indoor air quality level within the residences and common areas that are healthy and safe.
 This can be accomplished through the use of low VOC paints and flooring materials, efficient plumbing fixtures and HVAC equipment that provides proper filtration and circulation of fresh air into the system.
-Where economically feasible, such products and materials will be incorporated into the development.
-Woodbury is considering carpet tiles rather than sheet rolls to allow for easier replacement in high traffic areas.
-The insulation for the building will be specified to be "formaldehyde free."
+Where economically feasible, such products and materials will be incorporated into the development. - Development shall install carpet tiles rather than sheet rolls, where practical, to allow for easier replacement in high traffic areas. - The insulation for the building shall be specified to be "formaldehyde free."